WELLAIOS-DEV/tools-directory/README.md

 - **Addressing the Multi-User Challenge**:

-  - **The Problem**: Traditional MCP tool server implementations often assume a single-user environment, where a server serves only one user.
+  - **The Problem**: Conventional MCP tool server implementations often assume a single-user environment, where a server serves only one user.
 This model is practical for offline applications like "Claude Desktop," where MCP servers are installed and run locally.
 However, for a multi-user platform like WELLAIOS, this limitation presents a significant challenge for user authorization and data isolation.

   - **Our Direction**: